CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Experiments

+Compared to the VLM baseline without semantic keypoints, our pipeline achieves more reliable and interpretable task planning, especially in long-horizon folding tasks.
+Without semantic keypoints, the VLM often hallucinates or generates incorrect plans.
+Semantic keypoints provide critical structural information about the clothes’ state, allowing the model to reason over geometry and topology rather than surface appearance.
+This enhances robustness under distribution shifts between the observed images and the few-shot examples in the prompt.

-Our pipeline achieves reliable accuracy in proposing appropriate task plans and determining task completion.
+Overall, our proposed planner achieves reliable accuracy in generating appropriate task plans and determining task completion.
 By providing semantic keypoints and a predefined skill library, we enable structured and controllable planning.
-To enhance robustness, we employ in-context learning with examples that include language instructions, observation images with semantic keypoint annotations, and corresponding task plans.
-All generated plans are also verified before execution.
+To further enhance robustness, we employ in-context learning with examples that include language instructions, observation images with semantic keypoint annotations, and corresponding task plans.
+All generated plans are also verified before execution, and the planner supports dynamic replanning based on new observations, resulting in stable and robust closed-loop task planning.

-Compared to the VLM baseline without semantic keypoints, our pipeline achieves more reliable task planning, especially in long-horizon folding tasks.
-Without semantic keypoints, the VLM often hallucinates or generates wrong plans.
-Semantic keypoints provide critical structural information about the clothes' state, especially under distribution shifts between observation images and the few-shot examples in the prompt.
-This allows the model to plan based on clothes' state, rather than being misled by irrelevant visual differences.